sabine-hazimeh/Goal-Master/README.md

 - As a user, I want to connect with consultants for personalized advice and guidance.
 - As a user, I want to express my emotions using facial expression recognition technology, so that my emotions are recorded.

+### Admin Stories

+- As an admin, I want to regularly review and monitor the sentiment data.
+- As an admin, I want to add a new consultant.
+- As an admin, I want to update consultant's information.

+### Consultant Stories

+- As a consultant, I want to chat with users to provide them with advice and guidance.

 <br><br>

 <!-- Tech stack -->